Serrowxd/Crypto_Graph/README.md

 ### Future Dated

 Move all SCSS from `styles.scss` into separate files, re-import into the main for clean style management.

+Login persistence will require a contained backend, currently the backend doesn't exist and is being run through a singular json file, so in order to properly persist login through cookies we'll need to create a backend that works.
+This is future dated until I create a backend.

 ### Known Bugs